Spin Tetrad Formalism Of Circular Polarization States In Relativistic Jets: Discussion

-Thus, removing some of the mystery of the physical mechanisms that causes some jets to twist and carry a proportionate amount of angular momentum from the black hole.
-It is then intuitive to think about how one can infer the mechanisms causing such polarizations in the observed spectra.
-Observations of blazars and radio-loud sources have shown that polarization states exist in the spectra from these sources \cite{cp_blazar2021}.
-Recent observations of x-ray and gamma-ray sources have eluded to the need for more missions that carry polarimetry capabilities \cite{crabpolarimetry, m87spin}. \\ The results of section \ref{sec: amflux} indicate that there is a relationship between the continuum nature of relativistic jets and the observed polarization fractions that are observed with respect to the angular momentum coupling of matter to the central black hole.
-Equation \ref{reltam} provides a description of how the polarization states are influenced by this angular momentum coupling within the vicinity of the event horizon as measured from within a detector or laboratory frame.
-It is evident that further evaluation of the remaining SP that were not explored in this work (linear and elliptical states) is needed to have a complete description of their respective symmetries.
-One of the results in equation \ref{torque} gives this limited view of the relationship between the distribution of matter and the rotation of the central black hole.
-We can see that in equation \ref{tsam} the SAM becomes a function of the black hole spin parameter and the azimuthal angle, further stitching together such relationships between the black hole spin and the emitted energy-momentum contained in the jet.
+The results of section \ref{sec: amflux} elucidates that there is a relationship between the continuum nature of relativistic jets and the observed polarization fractions that are observed with respect to the angular momentum coupling of matter to the central black hole.
+Within the derivations outlined above, equation \ref{reltam} provides a description of how the polarization states are influenced by the angular momentum coupling within the vicinity of the event horizon as measured from within a detector or laboratory frame.
+We can see that in equation \ref{tsam} the SAM becomes a function of the black hole spin parameter $\alpha$ and the polar coordinates $(r,\theta)$, further stitching together such relationships between the black hole spin and the emitted angular momentum flux contained in the jet.
+Equation \ref{spinpolar} can be expanded to include the parameters form the Kerr metric.
+This can be seen by expanding the azimuthal frame tetrad 1-form $e^{\nu}_{3}\gamma_{\nu}$ in the spin current tensor below, \begin{widetext}

+\end{widetext} We can then make the restraint that relevant distances when considering this process is within the region bounded by the rotation of the event horizon at $r > z_{H} = \frac{1}{2}\left[r_{s} - \sqrt{r^{2}_{s} -4\alpha^{2}}\right]$.
+The circular polarization parameter $S_{circ}$, and subsequent degree of circular polarization in the tetrad frame $d_{C}$, can then be expanded as well in terms of the black hole parameters using the metric function $\rho(\alpha, r) \text{and } M_{bh}$ as \begin{widetext}